KuntaiDu/AccMPEG/README.md

   tp: 95
   video_name: artifact/dashcamcropped_1_qp_32.mp4
 ```
-Compared to this datapoint, we have almost 2x bandwidth comsumption (thus almost 2x delay) and still has higher accuracy (f1 score).
+Compared to this datapoint, we have almost 2x less bandwidth usage (thus almost 2x less delay) and still has higher accuracy (f1 score).

 ## Run AccMPEG on multiple videos.